Skip to Main Content

 II.
 STATEMENT OF REGULATION

-The University prohibits discrimination and harassment on the basis of age, race, color, religion, creed, ancestry, physical or mental disability, national origin, citizenship status in employment for those authorized to work in the United States, sex, gender identity, gender expression, sexual orientation, marital status, genetic information, AIDS/HIV status, sickle cell trait, veteran status, or any other basis protected by federal, state or local law.
+The University prohibits discrimination and harassment on the basis of age (40 or older), race, color, religion, physical or mental disability, national origin, citizenship status in employment for those authorized to work in the United States, sex, marital status, genetic information, veteran status, or any other basis protected by federal, state or local law.
 In addition, the University will not permit retaliation against any individual who complains of discrimination, harassment, or who otherwise engages in protected activity.

 III.
 DEFINITIONS